Filial piety in Buddhism: Reinvention (6th–13th century)

 In the process of integrating Buddhism in Chinese culture, Buddhists soon realized that refutation of criticism by Confucianists was not sufficient to hold their own.
 Chinese Buddhism had to stress its own ideas about filial piety.
 To more directly point out the Buddhist's filial nature, passages and parables about filial piety in Northwest Indian and Central Asian Buddhism became very prominent in Chinese Buddhism.
 The story of Śyāma (晱子 (Shanzi or Yamuku)) was an example of this.
 The story was often mentioned in the Chinese canon of Buddhist texts, was included in a number of different anthologies such as the Liudu Jijing and even the Confucian tradition of twenty-four stories of filial piety (1260–1368).
 A similar story of Sujāti (Xusheti (須闍提)) relates that she cut off her own flesh to feed her parents, to keep them alive.
-During the T'ang dynasty (618–907), the story gained much popularity and it was eventually transformed into a Confucian classic tale as well.
+During the Tang dynasty (618–907), the story gained much popularity and it was eventually transformed into a Confucian classic tale as well.
 Furthermore, it was a way for Chinese Buddhists to make a statement that Buddhist filial piety was superior to Confucian filial piety.
 Sujāti and other Buddhist stories of self-sacrifice spread a belief that a filial child should even be willing to sacrifice its own body.

 As for the story of Maudgalyayāna, this was incorporated in the Ullambana Sūtra, and led to the establishment of the Ghost Festival in China in the 6th century.
 The festival was held in the seventh moon of the Chinese calendar, and commemorated Maudgalyayāna (Mulian) saving his mother.
 The festival became very popular throughout Chinese society, even to the point of imperial families and government officers becoming involved.
 The story also became very popular: though already part of the Indian Buddhist tradition, East Asian Buddhism raised it from a peripheral role to a central one.
 Buddhists attempted to show that filial children could still take care of their parents in the afterlife, a concept which they believed Confucianists overlooked.
 Some Buddhist authors like Ch'i-sung proclaimed that Buddhists not only practiced filial piety, but also did so at a more deeper level than Confucianists, because they took care of their parents in both this life and the next.
 The Sutra on a Filial Son stated in this regard that the best way to repay one's parents' kindness was by helping them to develop faith in Buddhism, not just by taking care of them materially.
-On a similar note, the monk Zongmi (780-841) argued that the main motivation for Prince Siddhārtha leaving his parents and becoming a monk was so he could teach them later on and thereby repay his debt of gratitude to them.
+On a similar note, the monk Zongmi (780–841) argued that the main motivation for Prince Siddhārtha leaving his parents and becoming a monk was so he could teach them later on and thereby repay his debt of gratitude to them.
 Zongmi described the Ghost Festival as the highest expression of filial piety, in which Buddhist and Confucian doctrine could meet.